 What Can You Do to Prevent Account Compromise?

 Ensure that two-factor authentication (2FA) is enabled on your CM.com account.
-This feature substantially decreases the likelihood of unauthorised access compared with an account that is protected solely with a username and password.
+This feature substantially decreases the likelihood of unauthorized access compared to an account protected solely with a username and password.
 Find instructions on our customer service page.

-Create a complex password or even a passphrase using a combination of words, numbers, symbols, and upper and lower letters.
-Avoid using personal information or words that can be found in the dictionary.
+Create a complex password or passphrase using words, numbers, symbols, and upper and lower letters.
+Avoid using personal information or commonly used words in the dictionary.

 SMS Pumping and Toll Fraud

-Account compromise is not the only fraud risk in conversational commerce; you also need to protect against so-called SMS pumping and toll fraud where the fraudster abuses your website and the verification possibilities.
+Account compromise is not the only fraud risk in conversational commerce; you must protect against so-called SMS pumping and toll fraud, where the fraudster abuses your website and the verification possibilities.

 What is SMS Pumping?